Gardenhouse

 Secondly, we will create make.defaults.
 This file is the equivalent to gentoos /etc/portage/make.conf.
 Note that /etc/portage/make.conf will overwrite values in make.defaults.

-Config profiles/simple_desktop/make.defaults Portage build configuration
+Config garden/profiles/simple_desktop/make.defaults Portage build configuration

 COMMON_FLAGS="-O2 -pipe -march=native"